johno/pixyll/_posts/2014-06-10-see-pixyll-in-action.md

 ### There's more being added all the time

-Checkout the [Github repository](https://github.com/johnotander/pixyll) to request, or add, features.
+Checkout the [GitHub repository](https://github.com/johno/pixyll) to request, or add, features.

 Happy writing.